nonspecialist/cevoaustralia.github.io/_posts/2016-11-24-Enterprise-AWS.md

 The primary constraints of running your own datacenter are rooted in the physical world: the amount of storage you have, the number of CPUs available, power and cooling ... all are key factors in providing infrastructure to deliver business value.
 In the cloud, though, you have significantly greater agility of infrastructure, and while there still are constraints the primary ones no longer reflect the need to manage a fleet of fixed capacity.

-If the primary constraint of limited resources was the environment in which the organisation formed its teams, best practices, processes and culture, it goes without saying that when this constraint is reduced the teams, practices, process and culture all need to be reviewed.
+If the primary constraint of limited resources was the environment in which the organisation formed its teams, best practices, processes and culture, it goes without saying that when this constraint is elevated the teams, practices, process and culture all need to be reviewed.

 Without reviewing their existing organsational structure, current processes and definitions of best practice, organisations who choose to transition to cloud based infrastructure will not be able to fully capitalise on all of the benefits.